 Contracting the Causative-Passive Form

 Remember the short causative endings ～さす and ～す?
 For the latter, you can add the ending ～れる to create the short causative-passive.
 Because these endings are using the 未然形, some students mistakenly think that ～される is somehow the ending, which is not the case.
-However, using the legitimate short causative-passive form when you should be used the passive form because of confusing this as a longer passive form is most certainly incorrect.
+However, using the legitimate short causative-passive form when you should be using the passive form because of confusing this as a longer passive form is most certainly incorrect.

 As we know, ～す only attaches to 五段 verbs.
 The short causative-passive form has another restriction.
 When a verb ending in す takes ～す, you use the 未然形 さ.
 Because ～す will also be in its未然形 さ to take ～れる, two さ would be next to each other.
 So, you cannot say things like 話さされる.
 Therefore, only 五段 verbs not ending in す can have a short causative-passive form.
 The chart below illustrates the causative, short causative, causative-passive, and short causative-passive forms for all kinds of verbs.